popflick logo

 Cannes was the first one to deal with the problem.
 Organizers scheduled the 73rd edition to start in May 2020.
 But as the world faced the first throes of the pandemic, with no vaccine in sight, the organizing committee decided to call off the whole thing.
 By September, Venice came around with extensive safety measures to prevent contagion.
 If you wanted to participate, you just had to be there.
 Coronavirus be damned!

-Some festivals made compromises by pairing down their program and making some titles available via streaming.
+Some film festivals made compromises by pairing down their program and making some titles available via streaming.
 The Sundance Film Festival, holding on to its maverick reputation, set out to embrace full online access.
-Their web-based platform provided access for every film, not just a slimmed-down selection.
+Their web-based platform provided access to every film, not just a slimmed-down selection.
 Reservations and ticket management were a breeze.
-You could use an app to see the movies right on your screen of choice.
+You could use an app to watch independent films online right on your screen of choice.
 It seemed like an impossible task, but it worked beautifully.

 Cities are interested in keeping the model afloat.
 Local businesses look forward to welcoming a steady and predictable stream of visitors.

-For one thing, because personal relationships are the grease that keeps the filmmaking machine going.
-As much as we have embraced zoom and other teleconferencing tools, virtuality cannot duplicate the level of engagement and identification that comes with interacting with another human being in close proximity.
+For one thing, personal relationships are the grease that keeps the film production machine going.
+As much as we have embraced Zoom and other teleconferencing tools, virtuality cannot duplicate the level of engagement and identification that comes with interacting with another human being in close proximity.
 You may populate a chatroom with cool-looking avatars and personalized emojis, but it’s just not the same.
-Veteran festival-goers crave visiting his favorite theatres, meeting far-flung friends, and hitting their traditional watering holes.
+Veteran festival-goers crave visiting their favorite theatres, meeting their fellow movie buff, and hitting their traditional watering holes.
 A brief glimpse at Film Twitter would confirm that.
 Overall, film festivals are a very social endeavor.

 Photo by Erik Charlton](https://www.flickr.com/people/78042080@N00), [CC BY-SA 2.0](https://creativecommons.org/licenses/by/2.0/), via [Wikimedia Commons

 Cities are interested in keeping the model afloat.
 Local businesses look forward to welcoming a steady and predictable stream of visitors.
 These consumers are even more necessary now, as the hospitality and restaurant business tries to come back from the pandemic-borne depression.
-And major sponsors hope the money they shell out gets them the exposure of a full-fledged event, not just a banner in a webpage or an e-mail.
+Major sponsors hope the money they shell out gets them the exposure of a full-fledged event, not just a banner on a webpage or an e-mail.

 The traditional dynamic of film marketing is also at stake.
-A film-fest premiere is the first salvo in a long campaign.
-Getting admitted in the competition or programmed in the side sections puts you in the sightline of distributors.
+A film festival premiere is the first salvo in a long campaign.
+Getting admitted to the competition or programmed in the side sections puts you in the sight of distributors.
 A prize can create anticipation in audiences.
 It can snowball into an Academy Award and international distribution.
-For all these reasons, Festivals are not going anywhere.
-Like theatres, they are sturdy, a tradition deeply entrenched in the film world.
+For all these reasons, film festivals are not going anywhere.
+Like theatres, they are sturdy, a tradition deeply entrenched in the film production world.

-But we lose an opportunity if we turn our backs to the possibilities of virtuality, so well-tested by the Sundance experiment.
-Physical access to Film Festival poses a problem for critics belonging to minority groups.
+But we lose an opportunity if we turn our backs on the possibilities of virtuality, so well-tested by the Sundance experiment.
+Physical access to film festivals poses a problem for critics and movie buff belonging to minority groups.
 Traditional media outlets mostly favor male, white critics.
 Also, the expense of traveling to an event can be prohibitive for publications in crisis, even more for individuals depending on the free-lancing hustle.
 Virtual access levels the field and allows for more diverse voices to get a say at the moment of birth of hype.
-If anything, it can only help to stir up enthusiasm for a film.
+If anything, it can only help to stir up enthusiasm for indie movies.

 Film festivals are elite events.
-Why should you schlep to the south of France, if you can see the same movie at home? - your newspaper’s accountant would be happy to see those expenses go -.
-Full online access could cloud the glitz of the event, tarnish it in a way.
+Why should you travel to the south of France, if you can watch the same indie movies at home? - your newspaper’s accountant would be happy to see those expenses go -.
+Full online access could cloud the glitz of the event, and tarnish it in a way.

-As a critic struggling for access, I side with the brave new world of hybrid Film Festivals.
-In the overstuffed realm of social media, movies as a cultural product need all the attention they can get to make a dent in people’s consciousness.
+As a critic struggling for access, I side with the brave new world of hybrid film festivals.
+In the overstuffed realm of social media, indie movies need all the attention they can get to make a dent in people’s consciousness.
 Audiences need to know the film exists, to commit a few hours of their attention to watch the thing.
 More critics calling attention to it can only help, not hinder its economic prospects.

 Want to get an email when we publish new content?